vince-fugnitto/lsp-embedded-language-service/README.md

 # LSP Example for Embedded Language using Language Service

+Taken from the upstream [lsp-embedded-language-service](https://github.com/microsoft/vscode-extension-samples/tree/master/lsp-embedded-language-service) example.
 Heavily documented sample code for https://code.visualstudio.com/api/language-extensions/embedded-languages#language-services

 ## Functionality

 This extension contributes a new language, `html1`.
 The new language is for illustration purpose and has basic syntax highlighting.

 This Language Server works for `html1` file.
 HTML1 is like HTML file but has file extension `.html1`.
-You can create a `test.html1` file to play with below functionaltiies:
+You can create a `test.html1` file to play with below functionalities:

 - Completions for HTML tags
 - Completions for CSS in `<style>` tag